Manasasooram25/Prompt-Engineering-with-Gemini/README.md

 chopped onions, clean pot)

 Task:
-Your challenge is to design at least three different prompting approaches that incorporate several examples of task tree generation for cooking meals.
+To design at least three different prompting approaches that incorporate several examples of task tree generation for cooking meals.
 This will equip Gemini with the necessary knowledge to create accurate task trees for any given dish.
 You should compare those approaches, figure out their pros and cons,